-UCCJEA child custody jurisdiction of foreign court (Mexico) in Arizona case summary.
+UCCJEA child custody jurisdiction of a foreign court (Mexico) in Arizona case summary.

 In a Mexico divorce action, the child’s father was awarded definitive legal custody.
-During proceedings, mother absconded with the child to Tucson, Arizona.
-Father petitioned to enforce the foreign court’s order in the Superior Court in Pima County where mother and child resided.
-The Arizona trial court rejected Mexico’s jurisdiction over the child having determined the legal circumstances were not in substantial conformity with the Uniform Child Custody Jurisdiction and Enforcement Act, or UCCJEA.
+During proceedings, the mother absconded with the child to Tucson, Arizona.
+Father petitioned to enforce the foreign court’s order in the Superior Court in Pima County where the mother and child resided.
+The Arizona trial court rejected Mexico’s jurisdiction over the child having determined the legal circumstances were not in substantial conformity with the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA).
 The Arizona Court of Appeals held the Mexico court’s child custody order was enforceable and that Mexico was, factually, the child’s home state for jurisdictional purposes under the UCCJEA.
 The trial court’s ruling was reversed with the case remanded for further proceedings consistent with the appellate court’s opinion.
+One of our attorneys is an international custody lawyer in AZ.

 Basis for Mexico Jurisdiction of Child Custody